Amoeba Culture

-Amoeba Culture (Korean: 아메바 컬쳐) is a South Korean independent record label established in 2006 by Dynamic Duo and Go Kyung-min.
-The label is home to prominent artists such as Dynamic Duo, Rhythm Power, and Ha:tfelt.
-The label had the third largest sales among Korean record labels in 2015.
+Amoeba Culture (Korean: 아메바 컬쳐) is a South Korean record label established in 2006 by Gaeko and Choiza (of hip hop duo Dynamic Duo) and Go Kyung-min.
+The label is currently home to music artists Dynamic Duo, Sole, Thama, Snzae and Huh, and to music producer Padi.
+The label's former artists include Supreme Team, Zion.T, Crush, Primary, Rhythm Power and Ha:tfelt.

+Amoeba Culture had the third largest sales among South Korean record labels in 2015.

 History

 Amoeba Culture was founded in August 2006 by Dynamic Duo members Gaeko and Choiza, as well as current CEO Go Kyung-min.
 The label held open auditions in late 2007 in order to expand its roster.
 In 2008, composer and producer Primary and hip hop duo Supreme Team joined the company.

 In 2011 the label released a series of toy figurines and started the "AMOEBAHOOD" project to promote exhibits and other cultural art projects.
 They also established the Amoeba Culture recording studio in October 2011.
 In 2012 the label held the first "Amoebahood Concerts" at Daegu Exco and KBS Busan Hall in February, as well as the House of Blues in LA and the Showbox at the Market in Seattle in April with Kero One.
 Zion.T also announced that he had signed with the label that summer.

 In 2013 all of the label's artist participated in the 'NOWeekend' project which culminated in an album.
 The group also held the "2013 Amoebahood Concerts" on March 16 and 17.
 On July 19, 2013, Supreme Team disbanded when member E-Sens's contract ended.
 That summer E-Sens released tracks alleging the company had offered him a slave contract and that they had stolen money which the label denied.
 In January 2014 the other former Supreme Team member, Simon D, left the label as well.

 In November 2017, CJ E&M acquired Amoeba Culture.
 CJ E&M official stated that, "We are investing to support the development of hip-hop music and free creative activities by artists".

+On July 7, 2023, it was announced that Go Kyungmin had died on July 6 at Seoul St. Mary’s Hospital.